Best Netherlands Visa Guide for Indian Tech Professionals

 I am joining ASML in Eindhoven from Bangalore.
 Is the 150km rule clearly met?
 Yes.
 The distance from Bangalore to the nearest Dutch border is approximately 7,000 kilometers.
 The 150km rule does not present any issue for professionals living in India at the time of application.

 How long does the full process take from job offer to arriving in the Netherlands?
-For Indian nationals: IND approval (2 weeks for recognized sponsors) + MVV appointment and processing at Delhi/Mumbai embassy (2-4 weeks) + notice period at Indian employer (typically 2-3 months) = 3-4 months total.
-Some professionals negotiate a later start date to account for the notice period; others use the search period to handle apostilles and TB test.
+For Indian nationals: IND approval (2 weeks for recognized sponsors) + MVV appointment and processing at a New Delhi, Bangalore, or Mumbai post (2-4 weeks) + notice period at Indian employer (typically 2-3 months) = 3-4 months total.
+Some professionals negotiate a later start date to account for the notice period; others use the notice period to handle legalization and arrival steps.

 The Netherlands Highly Skilled Migrant Visa Guide covers the India-specific steps — MVV process, apostille requirements, TB test, Box 3 planning for Indian assets — alongside the full settlement system: salary threshold, 30% ruling, BSN chain, partner visa strategy, and first-30-days action plan.